Keksuccino/docs_fancymenu/video.md

 - **Video Background Play Time** to get the current play time (progress) of a Video menu background
 - **Video Background Paused State** to get the paused state (true/false) of a Video menu background

+The duration and play-time placeholders return `MM:SS` by default.
+Set `output_as_timestamp` to `true` when you need millisecond timestamps.
+Play-time placeholders can still use `show_percentage` for 0-100 progress values.

+FancyMenu 3.9.0 also adds the **On Video Playback Status Changed** listener, which can react to `PLAYING`, `PAUSED`, `STOPPED` and `FINISHED`.

 ## Requirements

-To use the Video element and menu background type, you need to have the **MCEF** mod installed, which is used as backend for video support.
+To use the new native Video element and menu background type, you need to install:

-You can download MCEF from the official project pages on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/mcef) and [Modrinth](https://modrinth.com/mod/mcef).

-For newer Minecraft versions (1.21.5+), the official MCEF projects do not provide builds, but there is a fork with builds for latest Minecraft versions, which can be found [here](https://www.curseforge.com/minecraft/mc-mods/mcef-keksuccino) (CurseForge) and [here](https://modrinth.com/mod/mcef-keksuccino) (Modrinth).
-This fork is maintained by Keksuccino, to get builds for latest Minecraft versions out as fast as possible.
+- **Watermedia V3**
+- **Watermedia Binaries V3**

+These are optional dependencies, so they must be added to the instance manually if you want video support.

+The deprecated **Video [MCEF]** type still uses MCEF.
+For new layouts, use the native Watermedia-powered Video type instead.

 ## Videos in Loading Screens